Table of Contents:

-- Rolling rack for clothes (or alternative method for hanging project)
+- Rolling rack for clothes (or alternative method for hanging project, see below)

-- In total, it took me about 3 hours because I was reviewing the knots by watching YouTube videos.
+- In total, it took me about three hours because I was reviewing the knots by watching YouTube videos.

 Here’s a little behind-the-scenes confessional of my experience:

-Hmmm.
 On my practice project I lost track of how many times I had to rewind the video to the beginning and start over.
 And yes, I did have moments when I wondered if this was really for me.
-So it’s totally normal to have momentary doubts along your learning curve.
-Don’t let this stop you.
-You may not “get” the knot until your 10th time.
-But you WILL get it!
-Just keep plugging away…your ah-ha moment is just around the corner.
+So, it’s totally normal to have momentary doubts along your learning curve.

 Confession No. 1:

 My hypothesis was that the small string I was working with didn’t lend itself well to this stitch.
 It just wasn’t going to look the same.
 And guess what?
-I was right!
-As soon as I started working with the larger rope the diagonal clove hitch knot looked EXACTLY like the picture.
-Lesson here?
-Don’t give up, My Friends!
+I was right.
+As soon as I started working with the larger rope the diagonal clove hitch knot looked exactly like the picture.
+What’s the lesson here?
+Don’t give up, my friends.